Mailinator

 Mailinator offers upgraded subscriptions for corporate users wishing to use the Mailinator system.
 This offers many benefits.

 Subscribers receive one or more "Private Domains" which provide a private version of Mailinator.
-That is, you control all inboxes for a given domain (i.e. either one your provide or the system will provide one for you).
+That is, you control all inboxes for a given domain (i.e. you can use a Domain you provide or the system will provide one for you).
 You may view all such inboxes in one "super inbox" which lists every email coming into the domain in realtime.
 Emails in Private domains are not automatically deleted until your team's storage is exhausted.
 At this time, new emails push out old emails.
 Otherwise, emails in private domains are persistent as long as the account is active.

 In addition, Private users gain API access to messages within the Mailinator system.
 Subscribers may use the API to access all email in their Private Domain(s) in addition to the Public Mailinator system.